-The world of financial inclusion is changing rapidly today, with major new entrants, including social media companies, disruptive technology service providers, peer-to-peer networks, telecommunications companies, and commercial banks, amongst others.
-In this challenging landscape of specialization and mass-market technology disruption, AKDN activities are grounded in understanding and responding – sustainably and ethically – to the needs and desires of critical segments of unserved clients.
+The world of financial inclusion is changing rapidly today, with major new entrants, including social media companies, disruptive technology service providers, peer-to-peer networks, telecommunications companies, and commercial banks, among others.
+In this challenging landscape of specialisation and mass-market technology disruption, AKDN activities are grounded in understanding and responding – sustainably and ethically – to the needs and desires of critical segments of unserved clients.
 For this reason, the Network forges partnerships with other actors in the broader financial ecosystem to offer a range of products and services: from community-based savings groups to mobile banking, from microfinance institutions to corporate banking.More

-Community-based savings groups (CBSGs) are the main way that the Aga Khan Foundation helps the ultra-poor gain access to finance.
+Community-based savings groups (CBSGs) are the main way that the Aga Khan Foundation (AKF) helps the ultra-poor gain access to finance.
 These groups promote community-managed financial services as a way of increasing household financial assets and decreasing household vulnerability.
 CBSGs are self-managed groups of 15-25 people who join voluntarily and meet regularly.
 Systems are simple and transparent to ensure that the least literate and influential members participate and benefit.
 The programme is implemented in Afghanistan, India, Madagascar, Mozambique, Pakistan and Tanzania.
-By end of 2014 it had reached more than 340,000 members (73% women).
+To date it has reached more than 400,000 members (73% women), saving more than US$ 13 million per year.
 Data from a sample suggests that 89% of trained groups continue to operate independently.
-In partnership with AKFED, AKF is also exploring an AKDN Enterprise Development Platform in target regions of Central Asia.
-To accelerate business growth, job creation and economic impact in these areas, the platform will facilitate patient-capital investments and technical assistance to local entrepreneurs.
+In 2016, in order to scale faster and eliminate the risk of cash theft, AKF began testing a new Digital Savings Group Offering with experienced groups in Southern Tanzania.
+In partnership with the Aga Khan Fund for Economic Development (AKFED), AKF is also exploring an AKDN Enterprise Development Platform in target regions of Central Asia.
+To accelerate business growth, job creation and economic impact in these areas, the platform is facilitating patient-capital investments and technical assistance to local entrepreneurs.